philipmjohnson/template/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

 **How to do it:**

-Tell your students that they will submit their code to you via a URL to a GitHub repository.
+Tell your students to submit their projects to you via a URL to a GitHub repository.
 Tell them that the project(s) they create in this course will improve their professional marketability (and of course make sure that this is true!)
 Utilize free services from the student developer pack if appropriate.

 If a student has forgotten about GitHub, refer them to the [ICS 314 Configuration Management module](http://courses.ics.hawaii.edu/ReviewICS314/modules/configuration-management/)